margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the 91st psalm
 * Grateful for no fear for the terror by night
 * Grateful for mutual prayers at midnight
-* Grateful for Christian Science hymns that reference the 91st spalm
+* Grateful for Christian Science hymns that reference the 91st psalm
+* Grateful for car rides in the morning
 * Grateful for all the people in Tennessee and Kentucky
 * Grateful for all the people in Memphis
 * Grateful for the therapists in Tennessee